fnune/fnune.github.io/_posts/2017-12-27-making-emacs-work-like-my-vim-setup.markdown

 A quick search on your favorite engine will yield at least a couple different solutions to problems some of the nicest Vim plugins solve.
 Here's a quick list to encourage you:

 - [VimCompletesMe](): I enjoyed the simplicity of VimCompletesMe, which basically only extends Vim's autocomplete features and lets you use them by pressing `Tab`.
-I found that the Emac package [auto-complete]() provides the same ease of use and also feels lightweight.
+I found that the Emacs package [auto-complete]() provides the same ease of use and also feels lightweight.
 - [vim-tmux-navigator](): in Tmux, I use `<my-tmux-prefix>-[hjkl]` to navigate panes.
 Using Vim, I wanted windows to behave as if they were on the same level as Tmux panes, and vim-tmux-navigator works great for that.
 For Emacs there's a port called [emacs-navigator]().
 - [auto-pairs](): Emacs has a built-in mode that suits my needs.
 Enable it with `(electric-pair-mode 1)`.
 - [NerdTree](): the Emacs port [NeoTree]() does the original justice and, although I haven't gotten there yet, it can also be extended with Git integration and icons if you use GUI Emacs.